ROCm/hipfort/docs/install/install.rst

 .. note::

-Running all tests as below requires that CUDA can be found at `/usr/local/cuda`.
-Specify a different CUDA location via the `CUDA_PATH` environment variable or supply it to the `CFLAGS` variable by appending `-cuda-path <path_to_cuda>`.
+Running the following tests requires that CUDA to be found at `/usr/local/cuda`.
+You can specify a different CUDA location via the `CUDA_PATH` environment variable or supply it to the `CFLAGS` variable by appending `-cuda-path <path_to_cuda>`.

 .. note::

-Choose offload architecture value according to used device.
+Choose offload architecture value according to the used device.

 .. code-block::